MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *  To save changes, press `Ctrl`+`S` on Windows/Linux or `Command`+`S` on macOS.
 *  To undo a change, press `Ctrl`+`Z` on Windows/Linux or `Command`+`Z` on macOS.

 By default, your edits are discarded when you refresh the webpage.
-For more information about how to save the changes in your local file system, see [Edit files with Workspaces (Filesystem tab)](../workspaces/index.md).
+For more information about how to save the changes in your local file system, see [Edit webpage files using a DevTools workspace](../workspaces/index.md).

 #### Find and Replace